ManiRajan1/Project_repositories/README.md

 **cansend, candump**: Equivalent to CANoe generator and trace windows for sending and capturing frames.

 This is basically like creating a minimal, scriptable CAN simulation testbench using only open-source tools and no licensing restrictions.

+The code repository of interest can be viewed by [Docker based HIL testing](https://github.com/ManiRajan1/Project_repositories/tree/Docker_based_HIL_testing)